diz-unimr/consent-to-fhir/README.md

 The `consent-to-fhir` mapper uses the [$currentPolicyStatesForPerson](https://www.ths-greifswald.de/wp-content/uploads/tools/fhirgw/ig/2023-1-0/ImplementationGuide-markdown-Einwilligungsmanagement-Operations-currentPolicyStatesForPerson.html) operation to get current policy states according to the input notification data.
-This data is then mapped to the MII FHIR Consent profile and references and identifiers are set to local systems.
+This data is then mapped to supported FHIR Consent profiles (like the MII Broad Consent) and references and identifiers are set to local systems.

 ### Supported consents and profiles